coffeemancy/jetsoftime/README.md

 ## USAGE

-Windows users should run `python.exe randomizergui.py` in the 'sourcefiles' directory.
-Other operating systems should use `python3 randomizergui.py`.
+Run `python3 randomizer.py -h` for a full list of options.
+The most simple invokation is `python3 randomizer.py -i ct.sfc` where `ct.sfc` is a vanilla US Chrono Trigger rom.
+A gui can be invoked with `python3 randomizergui.pypy`.
+Windows users should use `python.exe` rather than `python3`.
 Python >=3.8 is required and can be obtained for free at https://www.python.org/downloads/.

 ## Building
 Excecutables are packaged with each release.
 Windows users who desire to build their own executable can follow the following steps: